FerasAlmazloum/Nobel-Prize-Analysis-Using-Python-/README.md

 The aim is to explore the dataset to answer various questions about the prize winners across different categories, such as chemistry, literature, physics, physiology or medicine, economics, and peace.
 # Project Objectives
 The goal of this project is to analyze the historical data of Nobel Prize winners to identify various patterns and insights and answering these questions:
-1-What is the most commonly awarded gender and birth country?
+-What is the most commonly awarded gender and birth country?
-2-Which decade had the highest ratio of US-born Nobel Prize winners to total winners in all categories?
+-Which decade had the highest ratio of US-born Nobel Prize winners to total winners in all categories?
-3-Which decade and Nobel Prize category combination had the highest proportion of female laureates?
+-Which decade and Nobel Prize category combination had the highest proportion of female laureates?
-4-Who was the first woman to receive a Nobel Prize, and in what category?
+-Who was the first woman to receive a Nobel Prize, and in what category?
-5-Which individuals or organizations have won more than one Nobel Prize throughout the years?
+-Which individuals or organizations have won more than one Nobel Prize throughout the years?